pingcap/docs/reference/tools/user-guide.md

 - Import large amounts of new data quickly
 - Backup and restore all the data

-TiDB Lightning supports two back ends: “Importer” and “TiDB”.
+TiDB Lightning supports two back ends: "Importer" and "TiDB".
 It determines how tidb-lightning delivers data into the target cluster.
 The two back ends are as follows:

 1. The default one is [`Importer` back end](/reference/tools/tidb-lightning/overview.md).
 When using `Importer` as the back end, the cluster cannot provide normal services during the import process.
 It is used for a large amount of data importing (TB).
 2. The second one is [`TiDB` back end](/reference/tools/tidb-lightning/tidb-backend.md) (just work as [Loader](#tidb-loader-to-be-deprecated)).
 It is much slower than `Importer` back end model.
 But the cluster could serve the application during the import process.
 It is used to handle tens/hundreds of GB data.